Peer-reviewed veterinary case report

 Plain-English summary

-Three cats were brought in because they were collapsing unexpectedly.
-Tests showed that all three had a heart condition called hypertrophic cardiomyopathy (HCM), which makes the heart muscle thicker than normal.
-While monitoring their heart activity, the veterinarians noticed that the collapsing episodes happened during times of severe changes in their heart's electrical signals.
-The first cat was treated with medications but did not get better and was put to sleep because it was suffering.
-The second cat was suspected to have a type of cancer affecting the heart and was also euthanized before any treatment could start.
-The third cat received treatment that helped reduce the collapsing episodes, but it later developed heart failure and was euthanized as well.
-Overall, the treatments did not lead to successful outcomes for these cats.
+Three cats were brought in for unusual collapsing episodes, and tests showed they all had a heart condition called hypertrophic cardiomyopathy (HCM).
+Continuous heart monitoring revealed that their collapsing coincided with severe changes in their heart's electrical activity.
+The first cat was treated with medications but did not improve and was euthanized due to a poor quality of life, later found to have cardiac lymphoma.
+The second cat was also euthanized before treatment due to suspected lymphoma.
+The third cat received treatment that helped reduce its episodes, but it eventually developed heart failure and was euthanized as well.

 Abstract